GaganSingh001/My-Portfolio/web_scraping/README.md

 Creation of various scripts to pull data from Social Networks (Twitter, Instagram, Youtube) and sites such as Wikepidea, Google Trends, to name a few.
 Any site with data is a candidate, but for this project, here were the requirements.

 1. Wikepedia -  Movies and Movie Details
-2. Twitter, Instagram, Youtube (Books) - Comments
+2. Twitter, Instagram, Youtube - Comments
 3. Google Trends - Search queries and locations

 ## Implementation Phases
-1. Requirements Gathering
-2. Initial Design and User Approval of the Design
-3. Development
-4. User Acceptance Testing
-5. Deployment to Production
+1. Created the scripts to scrape and pre-process the latest comments from each of the social networks.
+2. Created a script to categorize the comments, so that the data could be displayed into a bar graph.
+3. Created a script to connect to google trends api to get the locations of people who have searched for each of the movie titles.
+4. Used Power BI to display the locations on a map.

 ## Features
 1. Wikepedia dataset of films & film details exported into a .csv file.
 2. Twitter, Instagram, Youtube comments output into a bar graph.
 3. Google Trend search data into an audience location Bubble Mameline
-1. Frp.

 ## Timeline
 1. From start to finish, this project took about 4 weeks to develop.
 This is always dependent on how accessible the customer is to provide feedback.